meese-wj/UncertainHistogramming.jl/docs/src/index.md

 Currently, the only [`ContinuousHistogram`](@ref)/[`kernel`](@ref) pair are based on [`gaussian`](@ref)s, where each value-error pair are the mean and standard deviation of that [`gaussian`](@ref).
 In the future I plan to implement a couple of other subtypes of [`ContinuousHistogram`](@ref)s, but for right now, everything is _normal_. :-P

+!!! note
+    A [`ContinuousHistogram`](@ref) is _continuous_ in the sense of its _domain_.
+This is admittedly a bit confusion, but the discretization that occurs in a regular histogram comes from its _bins_, or its domain, _not_ its _range_.
+Of course, the range, or vertical values, are jumpy, but that is because of the discrete nature of the regular histogram.
+Most [kernel functions](https://en.wikipedia.org/wiki/Kernel_density_estimation?oldformat=true#Definition) that exist are at least piecewise continuous in their _range_, which is the same standard we take here.

 ## Example Usage

 An example `GaussianHistogram <: ContinuousHistogram` can be `construct`ed from the following Julia code for a simple `Vector` of value-error `Tuple`s.